Financial Instruments, Fair Value, Hedging Activities, and Concentrations of Credit Risk

 (a) The fair value for Forward Purchase Contracts were previously estimated based on commodity futures market prices.

 Commodity Price Risk

-We enter into Forward Purchase Contracts for grain with settlement values based on commodity futures market prices.
-These Forward Purchase Contracts allow our counterparty to fix their sale prices to us at various times as defined in the contract.
-We may enter into hedging arrangements to either fix variable exposures or convert fixed prices to floating prices through the use of commodity derivative contracts.
-As of September 30, 2019, we held commodity contracts with a notional amount of $5.1 million.
+We enter into Forward Purchase Contracts for grain with settlement values based on commodity futures market prices These Forward Purchase Contracts allow our counterparty to fix their sale prices to us at various times as defined in the contract.
+We may enter into hedging arrangements to either fix variable exposures or converting fixed prices to floating prices through the use of commodity derivative contracts.
+At June 30, 2019, we had entered into commodity contracts with a notional amount of $1.8 million.

 We have designated all of our commodity derivative contracts as cash flow hedges.
-As a result, all gains or losses associated with recording commodity derivative contracts at fair value are recorded as a component of accumulated other comprehensive gain (loss) (AOCI).
+As a result, all gains or losses associated with recording commodity derivative contracts at fair value are recorded as a component of accumulated other comprehensive income (AOCI).
 We reclassify amounts from AOCI to cost of goods sold when we sell the underlying products to which those hedges relate.
-As of September 30, 2019, we expect the entire AOCI balance to be reclassified into earnings within the next nine months.
+As of June 30, 2019, we expect the entire AOCI balance to be reclassified into earnings within the next 12 months.

 Certain amounts related to our hedging activities are as follows:

 Foreign currency fluctuations affect our foreign currency cash flows related to payments to Cellectis and third-party purchases.
 Our principal foreign currency exposure is to the euro.
 We do not currently hedge these exposures, and we do not believe that the current level of foreign currency risk is significant to our operations.